shreyasmishragithub/Twitter_Sentiment_Analyzer_Streamlit_Web_App/README.md

 Clears the text

-It analyzes the subjectivity of tweets and adds another column to it It analyzes the polarity of tweets and adds another column to them It analyzes the sentiments of tweets and adds another column to them This repository contains all the files for end-to-end model building and deployment of the tweet analyzer web application
+It analyzes the subjectivity of tweets and adds another column to the table.
+It also analyzes the polarity of tweets and adds another column to the table and it analyzes the sentiments of tweets and adds another column to the table.
+This repository contains all the files for end-to-end model building and deployment of the tweet analyzer web application

 Tweet_Analyzer.ipynb : Model build file